Dana Gonzales

-Dana W. Gonzales (born November 18, 1963) is an American director and cinematographer from Los Angeles, California.
+Dana W. Gonzales (born November 18, 1963) is an American director and cinematographer.

 Career

-Dana is a member of the American Society of Cinematographers, the Academy of Motion Picture and Sciences, and the Television Academy.
+Gonzales is a member of the American Society of Cinematographers, the Academy of Motion Picture and Sciences, and the Television Academy.

 A regular cinematographer on Fargo, he won the Primetime Emmy Award for Outstanding Cinematography for a Limited Series or Movie for the episode "Waiting for Dutch".